-- (e) "Complete application file" means the entire set of the following student records that have been received in the admission office of a state educational institution: - (3) an official copy of the final transcript from each high school attended, including a transcript documenting graduation from high school, or a GED high school equivalency credential;
+(e) "Complete application file" means the entire set of the following student records that have been received in the admission office of a state educational institution:

+(3) an official copy of the final transcript from each high school attended, including a transcript documenting graduation from high school, or a GED high school equivalency credential;

-- (g) "Earned the general educational development (GED) a high school equivalency credential with at least the prescribed minimum scores" means one of the following: - (1) Took the GED test on or after January 1, 2014, with an overall score of at least 680 points and a minimum score of 150 points on each subtest; - (2) took the High School Equivalency (HiSET) test on or after January 1, 2014, with an overall score of at least 75 points and a minimum score of 8 points on each subtest; - (3) Ttook the GED test on or after January 1, 2002 and before January 1, 2014, with an overall score of at least 2,550 points and a minimum score of 510 points on each subtest; or - (2) (4) took the GED test before January 1, 2002, with an overall score of at least 250 points and a minimum score of 50 points on each subtest.
+(g) "Earned the general educational development (GED) a high school equivalency credential with at least the prescribed minimum scores" means one of the following:

+(1) Took the GED test on or after January 1, 2014, with an overall score of at least 680 points and a minimum score of 150 points on each subtest;

+(2) took the High School Equivalency (HiSET) test on or after January 1, 2014, with an overall score of at least 75 points and a minimum score of 8 points on each subtest;

+(3) Ftook the GED test on or after January 1, 2002 and before January 1, 2014, with an overall score of at least 2,550 points and a minimum score of 510 points on each subtest; or d) Each state educational institution shall admit any Kansas resident who is under the age of 21 and who has earned the general education development (GED) a high school equivalency credential with at least the prescribed minimum scores, as defined in K.A.R.
+88-29-1.

+(2) (4) took the GED test before January 1, 2002, with an overall score of at least 250 points and a minimum score of 50 points on each subtest.